 The Best Light Exposure for Monstera Plants Grown Indoors

-By now, you know that Monsteras require indirect light and generally thrive better in well-lit rooms but they can also tolerate medium or low-light growing environments.
+Monsteras require indirect light and generally thrive better in well-lit rooms, but they can also tolerate medium or low-light growing environments.
 A few key considerations to be aware of:

 Choosing the Best Location